- What information must we provide when we collect personal data from individuals?

 Say how to contact your data protection officer (DPO).

 Certain organisations are required to appoint a DPO.
-This is a person designated to assist with GDPR compliance.
+This is a person designated to assist with UK GDPR compliance.

 |The purposes of the processing||